irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     various RPW teams.
 All CDF files in the context of BICAS are datasets.
 Deg
     Degrees (angle).
 1 revolution=360 degrees=2*pi radians.
+DLR
+    Demultiplexer Latching Relay.
+Relay (true/false) that is part of the state of the demultiplexer.
+See the "BIAS specification".
 DSI
     DATASET_ID
 DWNS